chromaui/learnstorybook.com/content/design-systems-for-developers/react/ko/build.md

   component: Button,
 };

-// 이외의 버튼 스토리들
+// Other Button stories

-+ // play 함수를 사용하는 새로운 스토리
++ // New story using the play function
 + export const WithInteractions = () => (
 +   <Button
 +     ButtonWrapper={StoryLinkWrapper}